-Anyone may submit a complaint in writing against a social worker who is/was registered in New Brunswick.
+Anyone may submit a complaint in writing against a social worker or social work technician who is/was registered in New Brunswick.
 A complaint may refer to:

 If you are not sure whether an individual is registered with the NBASW, you can call the Association or visit the Member Registry.

-All social workers have an obligation to notify the Association when they believe or have reason to believe that a colleague, who is a social worker, is guilty of malpractice or professional misconduct.
+All social workers and social work technicians have an obligation to notify the Association when they believe or have reason to believe that a colleague, who is a social worker or social work technician, is guilty of malpractice or professional misconduct.

 A Report must be submitted by an employer or any person who has been: